chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 * **AnnData** - The canonical data format for the cellxgene Data Portal is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by version 0.7 of the anndata library.
 Part of the rationale for selecting this format is to allow cellxgene to access both the data and metadata within a single file.
 The schema requirements and definitions for the AnnData `X`, `uns`, `obs`, and `obsm` attributes are described below.

 * **Organisms**.
-Datasets MUST contain either Human or Mouse data.
+Data MUST be either Human or Mouse data.
 No other organisms are accepted by the cellxgene Data Portal.

 * **Name Collisions in Metadata**.
 If a metadata key exists in the original dataset with the exact name required by the schema but with values that cannot be accurately mapped to the schema, `"key"` MUST be renamed to `"key_original"`.
 For example, if there is a `"cell_type"` in the original dataset with values that cannot be mapped, then it MUST be renamed to `"cell_type_original"`.